 Cooked Versus Raw: Safety and Nutrient Retention

-Incorporate baked or grilled skin as occasional treats rather than meal replacements.
+Use baked or grilled skin as an infrequent treat and not as a meal substitute.
 A teaspoon-sized portion twice weekly complements commercial kibble effectively.
-Always pair these additions with regular check-ups to monitor tolerance.
+These additions should always be accompanied by regular check ups to check tolerance.

-Final Thoughts on Including Salmon Skin in Your Dog’s Diet
+Concluding Remarks on the Inclusion of Salmon Skin in Your Dogs Diet

 FAQ